finddup – Finds duplicated files fast and efficiently.

 Print version information.

-The finddup command accepts the -- option, which will cause it to stop
+The finddup and findlink utilities accept the -- option, which will

-processing flag options.
-This allows you to pass file or directory names that
+cause them to stop processing flag options.
+This allows you to pass file or

-For all of these examples you should bear in mind that, unless -p is specified, this utility might identify duplicates that are not, in fact, identical but you have to trade off precision against speed of operation.
+For all of these examples you should bear in mind that, unless -p is specified, finddup might identify duplicates that are not, in fact, perfect copies but it will do so much faster than with precise comparison.

 In this tutorial, the words duplicates and copies are used interchangeably.